 It is important to note that these questions are usually intended to minimize the victim’s claim.
 If you do not feel comfortable speaking with the insurance adjuster alone, you can refer them to speak with an experienced attorney.
 Ken Kieklak can help you speak with an insurance claim adjuster and can help you determine the appropriate steps after a car accident.

-If you or a family member was the victim of a car accident, you should consult with an experienced Arkansas car accident lawyer today.
-Personal injury lawyer Ken Kieklak possesses an unwavering dedication to pursue legal compensation for victims of serious accidents, and he is ready to fight for you.
+If you or a family member was the victim of a car accident, you should consult with our experienced Arkansas car accident lawyers today.
+Arkansas personal injury lawyer Ken Kieklak possesses an unwavering dedication to pursue legal compensation for victims of serious accidents, and he is ready to fight for you.
 To schedule a free case evaluation, contact Ken Kieklak, Attorney at Law, at (479) 316-0438.